 F.3.3 Analysis: Analyzes may be in the form of computer modeling (such as a finite-element analysis) or empirical testing of the actual vehicle or its components.
-For finite-element analysis of the roll cage, 3D elements shall be used.
-Shell or beam elements are not acceptable for detailed analysis of the roll cage.
-Shell or beam elements are acceptable for analysis of the remainder of the occupant cell.
+For finite-element analysis of the roll cage, 3D elements shall be used for analysis of all joints.
+Either a full 3D element model of the roll cage shall be used, or a shell or beam model of the roll cage shall be used to set the boundary conditions for detailed 3D models of each joint that extend at least 2x the tube diameter from the toe of the weld.
+Shell or beam elements are acceptable for analysis of the roll cage if the factor of safety is 1.4 or greater.
 In any case where a minimum factor of safety of less than 1.1 is reported via finite-element analysis, additional data shall be required to validate the finite element model.